mainettis/darksun/docs/tools.md

 If you see a note (*Note: blah blah blah*), these generally denote helpful examples or other information, but are not instructions.
 Instructive steps are numbered.

+If you have been granted direct contribution access to either of Dark Sun's repositories (you'll know if you have), *these instructions will not apply to the repository for which you've been granted higher access*.
+So, for example, if you've been given direct access to the `darksun-resources` repository, you'll follow these instructions for the `darksun` repository, but reference the `workflow-questions` channel on our Discord for how to implement the `darksun-resources` repository.
+Either way, you'll need to establish a GitHub account and install git, nimble, neverwinter and nasher.

 ## GitHub Account

 In order to clone, fork and contribute to this project, you will need a GitHub account.